Governance

 The Archbishop's Council is essentially the Standing Committee of the Diocesan Synod.
 It plans the business of the Synod, advises it, and transacts its business when not in session.
 The Archbishop’s Council advises the Bishop, appoints members to various committees and formulates, discusses and co-ordinates policies relating to the life and work of the Diocese.

-The General Synod, which comprises a House of Bishops, a House of Clergy and a House of Laity, with representatives from all English Dioceses, meets 2-3 times a year to consider legislation for the Church of England along with worship and matters of national and international importance.
+The General Synod, which comprises a House of Bishops, a House of Clergy and a House of Laity, with representatives from all English dioceses, meets 2-3 times a year to consider legislation for the Church of England along with worship and matters of national and international importance.

 Privacy Notice | Powered by Church Edit